datasektionen/bawang-content/en/clubs/demon/sidebar.md

 ## Contact

-#### Ärkedemon
+#### ÄrkeDEMON
 David Peilitz</br>
 [arkedemon@datasektionen.se](mailto:arkedemon@datasektionen.se)

 ## Slack
 We have a Slack!
-Ask the Ärkedemon or someone else in Demon if you want to be invited.
+Ask ÄrkeDEMON or someone else in DEMON if you want to be invited.